Identity-Preserving Text-to-Video Generation by Frequency Decomposition: Methodology

-To address these issues, we first use a facial recognition backbone to extract features that are strong in the intrinsic identity representation, and a CLIP image encoder to capture features that are strong in semantics.
-We then use the Q-former \cite{blip1, blip2, blip3} to fuse these two features, producing intrinsic identity features enriched with high-frequency semantic information.
-To reduce the impact of irrelevant features from CLIP, dropout \cite{drop_token, dropout} is applied before entering into Q-Former.
-Additionally, we concatenate the shallow, multi-scale features from the facial recognition backbone, after interpolation, with the CLIP features.
-This method ensures that the model effectively captures essential intrinsic identity features while filtering out external noise unrelated to identity.
-After extracting the intrinsic id features, we apply cross-attention to interact with the visual tokens produced by each attention block of the pre-trained model, effectively enhancing the high-frequency information in DiT:
+To address these challenges, we first use a facial recognition backbone to extract features that strongly represent intrinsic identity, and a CLIP image encoder to capture semantically rich features.
+We then employ the Q-Former \cite{blip1, blip2, blip3} to fuse these features, resulting in intrinsic identity representations enriched with high-frequency semantic information.
+To mitigate the impact of irrelevant features from CLIP, dropout \cite{drop_token, dropout} is applied post-processing.
+Additionally, we follow \cite{UniPortrait} to concatenate the shallow, multi-scale features from the facial recognition backbone (after interpolation) with the CLIP features.
+This approach ensures that the model captures essential intrinsic identity features while filtering out extraneous noise unrelated to identity.
+Finally, we apply cross-attention to facilitate interaction between this feature set and the visual tokens produced by each attention block of the pre-trained model, thereby enhancing the high-frequency information in the DiT:

 where $i$ represents the layer number of the attention block, $Q^{v} = Z_i W^{q}_i$, $K^{f} = F W^{k}_i$, and $V^{f} = F W^{v}_i$, where $Z_i$ is the visual token, $F$ represents the intrinsic identity features, and $W_q$, $W_k$, and $W_v$ are trainable parameters.
 The objective function is changed to: {